Menu

 Blockages

 One of the most common issues detected with a plumbing camera is a blockage.
 Whether it’s a clogged drain line, a backed-up sewer, or low water pressure in your faucets, plumbing camera inspections can pinpoint the cause quickly.
-The plumber will insert the camera down the affected pipe and push it through while checking for debris, grease, sediments, or roots that obstruct water flow if left unattended for a long time.
+The plumber in Buena Park, CA will insert the camera down the affected pipe and push it through while checking for debris, grease, sediments, or roots that obstruct water flow if left unattended for a long time.

 Corrosion